-Guys, I don’t know about you, but the world has been a rough place for me since January 20th.
+Guys, I don’t know about you, but the world has felt like a rough place since January 20th.

 It’s enough to send you into a panic attack.